These days, pet owners without an established relationship with a veterinary practice are out of luck.

-The point is, veterinary practices are booked.
 Existing clients are lucky to get appointments within a few weeks, and new clients are often being turned away.
-That’s why veterinary client reminders are more important now than ever—you don’t want a valuable appointment slot to be wasted because someone forgot about it.
+That’s why veterinary client reminders are more important than ever — you don’t want a valuable appointment slot to be wasted because someone forgot about it.
 Here are a few tips to get the most out of your reminders.

-“One email and done” is not the most effective way to remind clients.
-When I worked in veterinary practice, our compliance rate improved by 10% when we began to vary our reminder types and cadences to ensure people would actually see the reminders, and so we didn’t over-remind.
+When I worked in a veterinary practice, our compliance rate improved by 10% when we varied our reminder types and cadences to ensure people would see the reminders, and we didn’t over-remind.

 Varying our appointment reminder types brought in more wellness visits, which allowed us to intelligently schedule the wellness visits at spaced out intervals, giving us better bandwidth to see more sick or injured pets without breaking the souls of the veterinarians and veterinary technicians.